Skip to main content

 Funded by the Wolfson Postgraduate Scholarship in the Humanities, Elly’s doctoral project explored points of encounter between water and experience in twenty-first-century women’s writing in French.
-Her thesis brings together the work of Marie Darrieussecq, Nathacha Appanah, Amélie Nothomb, and Fatou Diome to analyse the role of water in literary representations of grief and trauma, doing so in conversation with posthuman and decolonial feminisms.
-Elly’s other research interests include: the environmental humanities; critical disability studies; feminist visual and material cultures; LGBTQ+ literatures; and the work of Paul B. Preciado.
-In her spare time, she writes poetry and fiction.
+Her thesis brings together the work of Marie Darrieussecq, Nathacha Appanah, Amélie Nothomb, and Fatou Diome to analyse the role of water in literary representations of distress, doing so in conversation with posthuman and decolonial feminisms.
+Elly’s other research interests include: the environmental humanities; feminist visual and material cultures; critical disability studies; LGBTQ+ literatures; and the work of Paul B. Preciado.
+In her spare time, she writes fiction and poetry.

 Elly is a first-generation student and, before going to university, attended state schools in Southend-on-Sea.